 Out of Scope

-I would enjoy hearing about your experiences replacing P-S with S-O-S. Please send examples to email@example.com for possible inclusion in an update to this post.
+I would enjoy hearing about your experiences replacing P-S with S-O-S. Please send examples to firstname.lastname@example.org for possible inclusion in an update to this post.
 Or send me situation statement and outcome proposals you want vetting.
-(Hint: The most frequent error new practitioners make is including action verbs in the outcome statements.)
+(Hint: New practitioners’ most frequent error is including action verbs in the outcome statements.)

-To learn more about this method and the 32 other methods in the Advanced Management Consulting Core Skills curriculum, see here.
+To learn more about this method and others in the Strategic Collaboration Core Skills curriculum, see here.